Why Not Just Use an LLM?

 Strengths:

-- Regulatory defensibility: Regulators including BaFin, FCA, and OFAC require explainability.
-When the system rejects a match, you can document exactly why — down to the character comparison.
+- Regulatory defensibility: BaFin, FCA, and OFAC all require explainability.
+When the system rejects a match, you can show exactly why, down to the character comparison.

-- Mass throughput: Banks and payment processors screen millions of transactions daily in real time.
-Jaro-Winkler and token set operations cost microseconds.
-The pipeline scales horizontally without API rate limits.
+- Mass throughput: Banks and payment processors screen millions of transactions a day in real time.
+String comparisons cost microseconds and scale horizontally — no external API, no rate limits.

-- Surgical control: When a new source of false positives appears — for example, a newly generic term like "Crypto" — you add one entity guard.
-The fix applies immediately and completely to all future cases.
+- Surgical control: When a new false-positive pattern appears — say, a newly generic token like "Crypto" — we add a guard.
+It applies platform-wide on the next screening.

 Limitations:

-- Maintenance overhead: Thresholds and weights must be monitored and tested against a ground-truth dataset.
-This is why nightly self-verification exists.
+- Maintenance overhead: Thresholds and weights need ongoing monitoring against a ground-truth dataset.
+That is what nightly self-verification is for.

 - Context blindness: When a company rebrands from "Twitter" to "X", every string metric fails.
-The system requires metadata bridges — Legal Entity Identifiers or curated alias lists — to handle complete name changes.
+We bridge that with metadata — LEIs and curated alias lists — to absorb full name changes.

 Sanctions Screening Built to Be Audited.

-Every score traceable.
-Every decision documentable.
-No black boxes.
+Every score traceable, every decision documented, no black boxes.

 Login / Register